palant/palant.info/content/articles/lastpass-has-been-breached-what-now/index.md

 Unless LastPass underestimated the scope of the breach that is.
 If their web application has been compromised nobody will be safe.
 Happy holidays, everyone!

+**Edit** (2022-12-27): As it turned out, even for a “nobody” there are certain risk factors.
+You should especially check your [password iterations setting](https://support.lastpass.com/help/how-do-i-change-my-password-iterations-for-lastpass).
+LastPass failed to upgrade some accounts from 5,000 to 100,100 iterations.
+If it’s the former for you, your account has a considerably higher risk of being targeted.

+Also, when LastPass introduced their new password complexity requirements in 2018 they failed to enforce them for existing accounts.
+So if your master password is shorter than twelve characters you should be more concerned about your passwords being decrypted.

 {{< toc >}}

 ## What happened really?